UCSBarchlab/pyrtlnet/fpga/README.md

 The
 [`pyrtlnet_pynq.tcl`](https://github.com/UCSBarchlab/pyrtlnet/blob/main/fpga/pyrtlnet_pynq.tcl)
-script instantiates the new `pyrtlnet` IP block, and connects it to the Zynq Processing System via AXI.
+script instantiates the new `pyrtlnet` IP block, connects it to the Zynq Processing System via AXI, and generates a bitstream.

 When successful, this step generates a bitstream file named `pyrtlnet.bit`, and a hardware handoff file named `pyrtlnet.hwh`: